lightfeed/extractor/README.md

   format: ContentFormat.HTML,
   schema: mySchema,
   sourceUrl: "https://example.com/products",
-  // Provide custom prompt to guide LLM's extraction process.
-Define what data should be retrieved
+  // In custom prompt, defined what data should be retrieved
   prompt: "Extract ONLY products that are on sale or have special discounts.
 Include their original prices, discounted prices, and product URL.",
   googleApiKey: "your-google-gemini-api-key",
 });